Stop Begging Your Executives to Post: Build an Engine That Makes It Inevitable

 Three reasons most programs crash:

-They’re built as marketing extraction machines.
-“Post this” is a transaction.
-It’s not a system.
-Executives feel used, not supported.
-They ghost the Slack channel after week two.
+Built as a marketing extraction machine“Post this” with a pre-written draftExecutives feel used, not supported.
+They ghost the channel after week two.

 The Executive Content Engine: A 4-Pillar Framework

 The solution isn’t more convincing.
-It’s a system that makes executive posting the path of least resistance — one where the executive’s personal ROI grows with every post, and where marketing’s job shifts from begging to operating.
+It’s a system that makes executive posting the path of least resistance — one where the executive’s personal ROI grows with every post, and marketing’s job shifts from begging to operating.

 Pillar 1: Ease — Remove Every Friction Point